RobTillaart/AD5620/README.md

 ## Performance

-Measurements with AD5620_demo.ino - setValue() most important.
-(numbers are rounded and indicative, other boards might differ).
+Measurements with AD5620_demo.ino - performance of **setValue()** is the most important.
+The numbers are rounded and indicative, other boards might produce different numbers.

 |  version  |  board  |  clock    |  SPI  |  calls / sec  |  Notes  |
 |:---------:|:-------:|:---------:|:-----:|:-------------:|:--------|